-We understand that the addition of these forms may create some additional administrative work in certain colleges and departments and we want to provide the assurance that this is an interim measure to help ensure compliance.
-The U of S is investigating a more automated and less cumbersome method of tracking our uses of materials protected by copyright and anticipate that a system should be up and running soon.
-In the meantime, we hope the university community will continue to be patient and understanding.
+We understand that these forms may create additional administrative work in certain colleges and departments.
+We want to assure you that the U of S is investigating a more automated and less cumbersome system for your use in communicating your materials usage to the Copyright Office.
+We hope the university community will continue to work cooperatively with us during this process.

-Information sessions will be arranged over the coming weeks to help with this transition.
-Please contact the Copyright Coordinator at firstname.lastname@example.org to arrange a session or for more information
+Information sessions on any of the above information, or copyright in general, can be arranged for you and your colleagues.
+Please contact the Copyright Coordinator at email@example.com to arrange a session or for more information.

 - Departmental/College Statement of Copyright Compliance